App Builder includes the following new features and enhancements for the Digital Design & Decision Center 2018.12 release.

 The default recipient for the email, message box, and notification actions is @@username.

 View the release number

-You can view the release number for the current version of Supply Chain Planning.
+You can view the release number for the current version of App Builder.

-The editors used to create apps and macros in previous versions of Supply Chain Planning are combined as a single workspace for an improved user experience.
+The editors used to create apps and macros in previous versions of App Builder are combined as a single workspace for an improved user experience.
 All of the capabilities for creating and managing macros are now accessible directly from within the Design Studio.
 The separate Event Studio pane has been removed from the interface.

 Additional usability improvements include the following: